grammyjs/nestjs/packages/grammy-nestjs/README.md

 <img align="right" width="95" height="148" title="NestJS logotype"
      src="https://nestjs.com/img/logo-small.svg">

-NestJS Grammy – powerful solution for creating Telegram bots.
+NestJS grammY – powerful solution for creating Telegram bots.

-This package uses the best of the NodeJS world under the hood.
-[Grammy](https://github.com/grammyjs/grammY) is the most powerful library for creating bots and [NestJS](https://github.com/nestjs) is a progressive framework for creating well-architectured applications.
+This package uses the best of the NodeJS world under the hood. [grammY](https://github.com/grammyjs/grammY) is the most powerful library for creating bots and [NestJS](https://github.com/nestjs) is a progressive framework for creating well-architectured applications.
 This module provides fast and easy way for creating Telegram bots and deep integration with your NestJS application.

 ## Features